Valhalla Cinema, Melbourne

 The Valhalla Cinema was a repertory and arthouse cinema in Melbourne, Australia.
 Noted for audience participation films, it was named for Valhalla, the "Hall of the slain" in Norse mythology.
+It ran as the Valhalla at Victoria Street, Richmond from 1976 until 1987, when it moved to the present location of the Westgarth Theatre in Northcote.
+In 1996 the Valhalla closed its doors and became Westgarth Cinema, now the Palace Westgarth.

 History

 The cinema opened its doors on 10 June 1976 at 216 Victoria Street, Richmond.
 The first film to be screened there was Michael Ritchie's "Smile".
 The cinema was started by two friends from Sydney University: Barry Peak and Christopher Kiely.
 They had been running short seasons of films by the likes of the Marx Brothers, W.C.
 Fields & Mae West and Humphrey Bogart in Melbourne for some time.
-Realising that they needed a permanent home in Melbourne, rather than keep renting venues such as the Palais in St Kilda and the Horticultural Hall in Victoria Street, Melbourne, they leased the cinema at 216 Victoria Street, Richmond.
+Realising that they needed a permanent home in Melbourne, rather than keep renting venues such as the Palais and The National in St Kilda and the Horticultural Hall in Victoria Street, Melbourne, they leased the cinema at 216 Victoria Street, Richmond.

 Although it initially had no seats, and patrons had to bring their own, it soon found a following.
 Among its more distinctive traits were its calendars, which contained up to six months' worth of upcoming attractions, and its request board, where anyone could add a request for any film with a reasonable expectation of its being screened.

 Later, it became the home of two long-running audience participation films, The Rocky Horror Picture Show (from 1978) and The Blues Brothers (from 1980), as well as regular 24-hour film marathons.
 The marathons were often science-fiction-themed, showing anything from Hollywood blockbusters like "Terminator 2: Judgment Day", B-grade films such as "Them!", or the complete series of Star Trek motion pictures.
 Animation celebrations were popular with audiences.
 The cinema also ran regular weekend, or week-long, festivals on a theme: Jacques Tati, New Russian Cinema, Rainer Fassbinder, Werner Herzog, Pink Panther, Bond films, Astaire/Rogers, Woody Allen, Mel Brooks, and Akira Kurosawa.